lovelysoftware/cryoz/README.md

 __Cryoz__ implements fast, zero-copy deserialization of Zig types.
 Specifically, it serializes types such that they can be trivially re-interpreted as the original type (ish) without any in-memory copies or transformations.

+Currently _alpha_ quality, not recommended for production use.

 In cryoz, the deserialization function is simple one-liner:

 ```zig